Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/update.md

 #### Updating drivers
 - Download Driver.zip, extract it and run onlineupdater.cmd as administrator, your phone will start updating new driver.
-- Reboot and flash latest UEFI.
+- Reboot to recovery and flash latest UEFI.
 - enjoy.

 ## Finished!